fatmazaman/Take-A-Break/README.md

 friend who works really long hours on the computer, to listen to music, get up anddance to their favorite song, or just walk away from the computer every once in a while.

 Okay.
 So, I wrote a program called "Take A Break"...
 But, let me just focus on running it.
-When I do that, the program starts to keep track of time and after every two hours of work on the computer it opens a browser to play your friend's favorite song.
+When I do that, the program starts to keep track of time and after every two hours of work on the computer it opens a interface to play your friend's favorite song, video and also to run the fb login or any other website , even you can see your gf/bf picture.